MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Define the config file

-Finally the [workflow YAML configuration file](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/config-transform-template.yml) needs to be define with the rights paths and credentials.
+Finally the [workflow YAML configuration file](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/config-transform-template.yml) needs to be defined with the right paths and credentials.

 > Most of it consists in replacing `dataset_name` by your dataset name.